-The District currently maintains nine wells, a waste water treatment facility, two parks, graffiti removal, 16 evaporation ponds, water banking, and over 550 street lights.
+The District currently maintains nine wells, a waste water treatment facility, graffiti removal, 16 evaporation ponds, water banking, and over 550 street lights.

 In 2005, RCSD participated in the formation of a water bank called, The Semitropic-Rosamond Water Bank Authority (SRWBA) which merged with Semitropic Water Storage District (Semitropic) Stored Water Recovery Unit (SWRU) and the Antelope Valley Water Bank (AVWB) which provides water bank customers with a diversity of assets, operational flexibility, and unparalleled reliability.
 Today, the water bank is known as the Willow Springs Water Bank.
 The unique combination of the AVWB and SWRU, which are located in different geographic areas within Kern County, provides customers with the ability to acquire, exchange and deliver water throughout California providing reliable, cost effective water supplies.
 RCSD is looking to further secure Rosamond's water resources through water banking and ground water pumping.

 In 2018, the District relieved itself of the power of Parks and Recreation.